spepler/bcron/README.md

-bcron
+cronish
 =====

-Utility to submit jobs from a cluster in a cron like way.
+Utility to run jobs in sequence in a cron like way.